Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Typical Scenarios and Evaluation Metrics

 \subsubsection{Immersive Communication}

 Immersive communications is one of the six key scenarios defined by ITU-R in the IMT-2030 framework.
 The scenario encompasses XR remote collaboration, lifelike holographic meetings, and multisensory telepresence, and it requires sub-millisecond time-synchronized delivery of 3D video, spatial audio, haptic feedback, and environmental parameters \cite{gao2025rate}.
-Compared with traditional video services, the system must support scalable downlink throughputs ranging from hundreds of megabits to gigabits per second and achieve end-to-end latency below five milliseconds while maintaining high reliability and ultra-low jitter to prevent motion sickness and preserve immersion.
-By extracting and conveying task-level semantic features in place of redundant bit streams, SemCom enables meaning-first traffic optimization that substantially reduces transmission overhead without compromising the quality of experience (QoE) of users.
+Compared with traditional video services, the system must support scalable downlink throughputs ranging from hundreds of megabits to gigabits per second and achieve end-to-end (E2E) latency below five milliseconds while maintaining high reliability and ultra-low jitter to prevent motion sickness and preserve immersion.
+For such scenarios, SemCom can prioritize perceptually salient and task-critical semantics (e.g., objects of interest, user interactions, and scene dynamics), or transmit a low-resolution video to enable adaptive rendering and content reconstruction at the receiver.
+This facilitates low-latency, high-fidelity immersive experiences over bandwidth-limited and time-varying wireless channels, thereby making large-scale immersive services feasible in future 6G networks.